 You may also have some operational issues to consider when hiring family members, primarily around ensuring that every employee is treated equally.

 Here’s the bottom line: Other employees will assume your family members get special treatment, so you need to go out of your way to show that’s not the case.
-From interview and performance reviews to salary increases and disciplinary actions, your family members have to be treated the same as every other employee.
+From the interview process and performance reviews to salary increases and disciplinary actions, your family members have to be treated the same as every other employee.
 In fact, to overcome the appearance of favoritism, you may even need to be stricter with your family.

-Favoritism in and of itself is generally not illegal, although at the extreme, it can become illegal if your actions discriminate against other employees of protected classes.
+Favoritism in and of itself is generally not illegal—although, at the extreme, it can become illegal if your actions discriminate against other employees of protected classes.
 Favoritism could also violate your company policies, such as an anti-nepotism policy, which we discuss below.

 Your company’s reputation is important and needs to be protected.
 Many owners like the feeling of a family business, but that can turn some potential employees away as they may feel non-favored or out of the loop.